gidven/saxo-openapi-guide/docs/basics/fundamental-programming-concepts/websocket-streaming.md

                         +-------+-------+-------------------+-------+
     ```

-    The binary data contained in the WebSocket frames needs to be decoded in the client application (see the byte layout below).
-The frame includes a the `RefrenceId` of the subscription that it belongs to.
+    The binary data contained in the data messages needs to be decoded by the client application (see the byte layout below).
+The message includes the `RefrenceId` of the subscription that it belongs to.
 The data messages are always in JSON format and contain *only* fields that changed (so-called **'delta updates'**).[^3] For instance, the first update message for the EURUSD price subscription created above could look like this:

     ```JSON
     [